 The second EIR was for the Newell Creek Pipeline Replacement Project to rebuild this critical pipeline connection between Loch Lomond Reservoir and the Graham Hill Water Treatment Plant.

-SqCWD continues to evaluate water transfers with the SCWD.
+SqCWD continues to evaluate water transfers with the City of Santa Cruz.

 Creation of New Water Supplies